 Mental Causation: A Counterfactual Theory, by Thomas Kroedel.
 In Notre Dame Philosophical Reviews, 2020.

 The Multiple Realization Book by Thomas Polger and Larry Shapiro”.
 In Analysis, 2017.

 Qualia and Mental Causation in a Physical World: Themes from the Philosophy of Jaegwon Kim, edited by Terence Horgan, Marcelo Sabates, and David Sosa.
 In The Philosophical Quarterly, 2015.

 Mental Causation and Ontology, edited by S. C. Gibb, E. J. Lowe, and R. D. Ingthorsson.
 In Mind, 2014.

-And, here are a few OTHER WRITINGS, which are not so much relevant to my main research projects:
+And, here are a few short pieces that are not so much relevant to my main research projects: